 Conditional perfect

-The conditional perfect in English also uses the same form for all subjects: the modal verb would + the bare form have + past participle been.
+The conditional perfect in English also uses the same form for all subjects: the modal verb would + the bare form have + past participle been: would have been.

 CONDITIONAL PERFECT EXAMPLES